Belmond Road to Mandalay

-Call us on to start planning your vacation to Belmond Road to Mandalay or take a look at our itineraries to Irrawaddy River
+Call us on to start planning your holiday to Belmond Road to Mandalay or take a look at our itineraries to Myanmar (Burma)

 Belmond Road to Mandalay is a magical and iconic journey down the Irawaddy River, evoking times gone by.
 The splendour and grandeur of this mid size boat features in every detail, from the elegant furnishings to the wonderful service.

 Belmond Road to Mandalay incorporates elegant Burmese materials and traditional comfort with high standards throughout the boat’s four decks.
 The 56 spacious en-suite cabins are air-conditioned and furnished with beautiful fabrics and teak furniture allowing you to relax and to observe the unfolding river life or watch the beautiful sunsets.